CJ-Jackson/lispy/README.markdown

 	\| and  \:

-Note: Brackets '()' and Backticks '`' not do not need escaping, just don't match the syntax!
+Note: Brackets '()' and Backticks '`' do not need escaping, just don't match the syntax!

 ## Installation ##